Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift: Experiments

+\textbf{Augmentation Diversity.} \syd{We further delve into the diversity of data augmentation.
+The concept of augmentation diversity stems from the intuition that augmentations with greater degrees of freedom yield better performance \cite{gontijotradeoffs}.
+Accordingly, we propose conditional entropy to measure the diversity of generated data: $H(\tilde{G}|G)=-\mathbb{E}_G[\sum_{\tilde{g}}p(\tilde{g}|G){\rm log}(p(\tilde{g}|G))]$, where $\tilde{G}$ and $G$ represent the generated graph and original graph, respectively.
+To substantiate our ability to manage perturbed environmental features while preserving stable features, we examine diversity at the feature level, \ie stable and environmental features.
+We employ the Motif dataset for validation due to its inclusion of ground-truth labels for stable and environmental features.
+The results in Table \ref{table:diversity} reveal that our approach can guarantee the diversity of environmental features while constraining the variation of stable features.}

-To verify the environmental diversity and causal invariance of AdvCA, we plot the augmented graphs in Figure \ref{fig:visualization}. \syd{These augmented graphs are randomly sampled during training.} More visualizations are depicted in Appendix \ref{apd:visualization}.
-The Motif and CMNIST graphs are displayed in the first and second rows.
-Figure \ref{fig:visualization} (\textit{Left}) shows the original graphs.
-For Motif, the green part represents the motif-graph, whose type determines the label.
-While the yellow part denotes the base-graph that contains environmental features.
-For CMNIST, the red subgraph contains causal features while the complementary parts contain environmental features.
-Figure \ref{fig:visualization} (\textit{Right}) displays the augmented samples during training.
-Nodes with darker colors and edges with wider lines indicate higher soft-mask values.
-From these visualizations, we have the following observations.
+To substantiate two principles of AIA, we present a selection of augmented graphs in Figure \ref{fig:visualization}.
+These graphs are randomly sampled during the training phase.
+In the original Motif, the stable feature, is represented by the green portion and its type determines the label, while the yellow portion signifies the base-graph, or the environmental feature.
+Figure \ref{fig:visualization} (\textit{Right}) exhibits the augmented samples generated during training.
+Nodes depicted in darker colors and edges with broader lines indicate higher soft-mask values.
+These results lead us to several noteworthy observations.

-\textbf{Obs4: AdvCA can achieve both environmental diversity and causal invariance.} We can observe that AdvCA only perturbs the environmental features while keeping the causal parts invariant.
-For Motif dataset, the base-graph is a \textit{ladder} and the motif-graph is a \textit{house}.
-After augmentation, the nodes and edges of the \textit{ladder} graph are perturbed.
-In contrast, the \textit{house} part remains invariant and stable during training.
-The CMNIST graph also exhibits the same phenomenon.
-The environmental features are frequently perturbed, while the causal subgraph that determines label ``2'' remains invariant and stable during training.
-These visualizations further demonstrate that AdvCA can simultaneously guarantee environmental diversity and causal invariance.
+\textbf{Visualization Analyses.} AIA primarily perturbs the environmental features, while leaving the stable components undisturbed.
+In the Motif dataset, the base-graph represents a \textit{ladder} and the motif-graph signifies a \textit{house}.
+Following augmentation, the nodes and edges of the \textit{ladder} graph undergo perturbations.
+However, the \textit{house} component remains consistently stable throughout the training process.
+It shows that AIA successfully adheres to the proposed two principles, thus providing empirical support for our claims.
+Furthermore, under covariate shift, we also depict the stable features identified by AIA in comparison to other baseline methods (refer to Appendix \ref{apd:visualization}).
+It further underscores the limitations of alternative methods and highlights the superior performance of AIA.

-\subsection{Ablation study (RQ3)}
+\subsection{Ablation Study (RQ3)}